Koko-66/Web-App-DevOps-Project/Containerization process.md

 Once this is done, executing `docker push` will push the image to your the hub.
 (Make sure you are logged in to your Docker Hub account).
 It is recommended that the newly pushed image is tested following the testing steps as described above: pull the image, run the container and test access to the application.

-## Running the container - Truoubleshooting
+## Running the container - Troubleshooting

 _**Issue**_: Mac users can get an error: <span style="color:#ca1b47">_Port 5000 is already in use_</span> when trying to run the container.